Vesicle formation induced by thermal fluctuations: Introduction

 The processes beyond membrane fission has been challenging.
 There are some works in microscopic modelling with molecular dynamic simulations\cite{laradji2004dynamics,yang2009computer,yang2012computer}, but in the mesoscopic modelling scales little has been done, and there is a bit understanding on topological transitions \cite{roadmapBassereau, CampeloReview}.
 In mesoscopic models, one needs to consider the energy of the membrane as a continuous surface, instead of going molecule by molecule.
 Thus, in this work, we study some mechanisms that promote --or even induce-- the formation of a vesicle from a non-favourable geometry.

-To promote the vesiculation from a completely flat membrane, one introduces the effect of finite temperatures to the previously mentioned model\cite{rueda2021gaussian} and we develop a three dimensional model to study the dynamics of spontaneous vesicle formation from a flat membrane by adding a thermal noise.
-With these considerations, one shall expect to deform the membrane enough and start the vesiculation process.
+To promote the vesiculation from a completely flat membrane, one introduces the effect of finite temperatures to the previously mentioned model\cite{rueda2021gaussian}.
+We develop a three dimensional model to study the dynamics of spontaneous vesicle formation from a flat membrane by adding a thermal noise. { This model will be accurate for vesicles or regions of a membrane where there are no proteins present.} With these considerations, one shall expect to deform the membrane enough and start the vesiculation process.
 However, it is not as simple as that, as there is an energy barrier that is impeding the flat membrane to change shape and form buds.
 Thus, we assemble a phase diagram between fluctuation and vesiculation states and we find that the topological stability of the membrane depends on the bending and Gaussian moduli, the spontaneous curvature and the temperature of the system.
 Also, we find that temperature is only needed to trigger the process but that when one has a curved enough region the vesiculation process will go on, even when turning the temperature back to zero.
-Surprisingly, we see no topological transition for positive Gaussian modulus.
+Surprisingly, we see no topological transitions for positive Gaussian modulus.
 One would expect the membrane to form tunnels and channels but the topology of the system remains unchanged even for excessively large temperatures.\\